LeoWirz/SciNewsClassification/README.md

 They also have interesting features like average visit duration, pages per visit and bounce rates (percentage of visitor that leave after one page).

 #### **Less websites and more articles for now**
 They are 50 sites per catergory and webhose gets 100 articles per query.
+To begin, we chose the following :
+- categories : 'Food and Drink', 'Health', 'News and Media', 'Science'.
+- subcategories : 'Vegetarian and Vegan', 'Cooking and Recipes', None, 'Food and Grocery Retailers', 'Restaurants and Delivery', 'Nutrition', 'Conditions and Diseases', 'Child Health', 'Pharmacy', 'Products and Shopping', 'Education and Resources', 'Medicine', 'Mental Health', 'Healthcare Industry', 'Public Health and Safety', 'Newspapers', 'Technology News', 'Weather', 'Sports News', 'Magazines and E Zines', 'Biology', 'Environment', 'Educational Resources', 'Social Sciences', 'Chemistry', 'Math', 'Astronomy', 'Engineering and Technology', 'Agriculture', 'Earth Sciences', 'Physics'
-To begin, we have ~450 websites and a maximum of 100 articles/website, which results in 12221 articles in total.
+We have ~450 websites and a maximum of 100 articles/website, which results in 12221 articles in total.

 #### **Spinn3r or webhose**
 Try to use an extraction software to get the articles.
 Spinn3r is not free, we will try Webhose.io which as a free section.